RedPillAnalytics/docker-gradle-version/README.md

 My process centers around Gradle, GitHub and Google Cloud Build, and that's what it's designed for.
 If your process needs to go in a different direction on any of these pieces, PRs are welcome, and I would love to support them.

 ## Implementation
 I've done very little new development here...
-I'm standing on the shoulders of giants and cobbling together a few magnificent pieces of OSS with a small `entrypoint.sh` that uses them together.
+I'm standing on the shoulders of giants and cobbling together a few pieces of OSS with a small `entrypoint.sh` that uses them together.

 - [Last Version](https://github.com/dvershinin/lastversion): This is the real brains of the operation.
 This is an incredibly smart CLI that can get the last version of a release/tag/whatever working with most of the different public repositories that they might be published to.
 - [Semantic Versioning Tool](https://github.com/maykonlf/semver-cli): I didn't want to have to write the logic for bumping the different components of a semantic version, so `semver` handles this for me.
 - [javaproperties-cli](https://javaproperties-cli.readthedocs.io/en/stable/index.html): A CLI for setting key=value pairs in property files.
 We use this to modify the `version` property in the `gradle.properties` file.
 - [Gradle GitHub Release plugin](https://github.com/BreadMoirai/github-release-gradle-plugin): To close the loop on the entire process, we need to publish releases back to GitHub.
 I've been using this plugin for years with great results.
+I'd like to support a non-Gradle approach to this, perhaps with a `curl` command.

 ## Standard Release